Homesteading Family Logo

 How to Start Your Seeds Indoors

-Once you’ve got all your components together, planting the seeds is the easiest part.
+Planting the seeds is the easiest part once you’ve got all your components together.
 Here are the basic steps:

-2. Tamp down the soil by lightly banging on the counter (you don’t want any air pockets in your soil or your roots may die when they hit it)
+2. Tamp down the soil by lightly banging soil-filled pots on the counter (you don’t want any air pockets in your soil, or your roots may die when they hit it).

-5. Cover with a small layer of soil (2 times the greater width of the seed)
+5. Cover with a small layer of soil (2 times the greater width of the seed as a general rule of thumb).

-7. Have a source of consistent heat & light
+7. Have a source of consistent heat (until germinated) and light.

 More Gardening Videos & Posts: